Photo: Ingrid Prestetun/NRC

 NRC EducationEducation

-• support teacher professional development
+• support for teacher professional development

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

-• help refugees obtaining legal documentation
+• help refugees and host communities to obtain legal and civil documentation

 • help resolve disputes on housing, land and property